-General entry criteria will be set by the Director of Curriculum and Academic Standards.
+Applicants must be 16 years of age or over, on or before 1st July, in the year of entry.
+Academic entry criteria will be set by the Director of Curriculum and Academic Standards.
 Additional criteria and course/subject/module pre-requisites are set by Heads of Departments subject to approval by the Director of Curriculum and Academic Standards and to any requirements of awarding bodies.

-For Higher Education (HE) courses the College acknowledges that some applicants may be admitted through an APEL procedure and that the College adheres to NI Colleges and Universities APEL Good Practice Guidelines, which particularly applies to Foundation Degrees (additional information detailed in Section 8.3)
+For Higher Education (HE) courses, the College acknowledges that some applicants may be admitted through an APEL procedure and that the College adheres to NI Colleges and Universities APEL Good Practice Guidelines, which particularly applies to Foundation Degrees (additional information detailed in Section 8.3)